dannypaz/political-contrib/README.md

 ##### Considerations

 I did not have enough time to implement Functional/End 2 End testing.
-I was able to complete as much unit tests as I could.
+I was able to complete as much unit tests as I could, however my time was limited due to work.

 Please see below for more information.